 2 ½ pounds fresh tomatoes

 2 or 3 sprigs Italian parsley or basil

 Kosher salt and freshly ground black pepper to taste

-1. Chop the carrot, onion, and celery into 1 inch pieces.
-Place chopped vegetables, pinch of salt and some black pepper in a 2-3 quart saucepan over medium heat and cook for a couple of minutes toss regularly to keep them from scorching (there’s nothing in this pan but the vegetables).
+1. Chop the carrot, onion, and celery into 1-inch pieces.
+Place chopped vegetables, a pinch of salt and some black pepper in a 2-3 quart saucepan over medium heat and cook for a couple of minutes toss regularly to keep them from scorching (there’s nothing in this pan but the vegetables).
 Then add the olive oil and cook until the onion is tender.

 2. Cut the tomatoes into quarters and add to the vegetables along with the herb sprigs and another healthy pinch of salt.
 Cook for 20-30 minutes.
 Puree in a blender and then pass through a sieve.
 Taste for salt and pepper.
 Add a 1/4 cup of lukewarm water if it is too thick.

 Copyright © Julie Logue Riordan, Cooking with Julie